Spencer-Damiano/TTS-VoiceClone-ObVault/README.md

 # TTS-VoiceClone-ObVault
-My notes and learning about TTS and AI voice cloning located in a obsidian markdown vault
+My notes and learning about TTS and AI voice cloning located in a obsidian markdown vault.
+For latest updates see [[Progress-Log]]

-test connection